qmk/qmk_firmware/keyboards/alas/readme.md

 # Alas

-This is a standard TKL layout PCB.
+This is a standard 60% layout PCB.
 It supports VIA.

 * Keyboard Maintainer: [Yiancar](http://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)
 * Hardware Supported: A 60% keyboard with STM32F072CB